opentrials/collectors/docs/spider-guide.md

 ...
 ```

-Scraped data will be in the warehouse's `guide` table.
+Scraped data will be in the warehouse's `data_guide` table.

 ## Sharing the Work